Greek Chicken Bowls

 Why I love this recipe

 • It’s healthy and wholesome.
-Chicken is lean and protein-packed, the veggies provide a boost of vitamins, and the couscous adds much-needed fiber.
 Plus, it’s naturally gluten-free.

 • Perfect hot or cold.
-When I’m making these fresh, I like the couscous and chicken to be warm, but the next day, I find the leftovers taste just as good straight out of the fridge.
+I find the leftovers taste just as good straight out of the fridge.

 • Restaurant-worthy.
-You could easily spend three times as much to get this bowl at a restaurant, but making it yourself is affordable and even tastier.
+You could easily spend three times as much to buy this bowl at a restaurant, but making it yourself is affordable and even more delicious.

 To assemble the bowls:

 • Couscous.
-One of my favorite inexpensive grains that makes for a fun variation from regular rice.
+One of my favorite inexpensive grains is that it makes for a fun variation from regular rice.

 • Cucumbers.
 I prefer using Persian cucumbers for their slightly sweet taste and seedless texture.